 What is Digital Scent Technology

 Imagine how incredible it would be if you could experience the perception of smell during your favorite movie scenes.
-The addition of this visceral dimension would add so much more depth into a scene.
-Almost every aspect of a movie watching experience can be enhanced just by the addition of smell.
+The addition of this visceral dimension would add so much more depth to a scene.
+Almost every aspect of a movie-watching experience can be enhanced just by the addition of smell.
 It would not only intensify our emotions but give the drama a heightened sense of reality.

 As such, it can be explained as the numerous and varying attempts of movie theaters and producers to provide an enriched experience of watching movies – by releasing scents/aromas related to what they are viewing on the screen.
 Different movie theaters and movie producers have tried many methods to reproduce the smell of what is being displayed on the screen.
 Out of these, Smell-O-Vision gained distinction as it worked for some.
 Note that it worked “only for some”.
 It was a failure but when talking of digital scent technology, it becomes necessary to explain what Smell-O-Vision is.